 Paper litter after declawing, is the recommendation by veterinarians as the best cat litter to use for at least a week after returning home.
-Here are two resons to consider using paper litter.
+Here are two reasons to consider using paper litter.

 - The reason for using paper pelleted litter rather than a traditional litter, like clumping clay, is to lessen the chance of getting an infection.
-Litter that is dusty can stick to paws and may result in infection so must be avoided in this instance.
+Litter that is dusty, can stick to paws and may result in infection.
+Dusty litter must be avoided in this instance.
 Paper litter is dust free.

 - Another very good reason to use paper litter is because litter box avoidance is a common problem in cats that have been declawed.
 If the cat associates the litter box with pain it is quite likely that the cat will not use the litter box.
 It is worth considering any expense in purchasing paper pelleted litter as part of the cost allocated for having surgery.
 While the paws are still in the healing process it is important to change the litter daily to prevent contamination.

 The Best Litter For Declawed Cats

 This article reviews in detail four of the best paper litters and one soft wood litter.